 Once you’ve gotten married within 90 days, then your new spouse should apply for permanent residency.
 This is how they can get a green card through marriage.
 The green card marriage cost is just under $2,000.

 However, before this can happen, you have to apply for Adjustment of Status on their behalf.
-You’ll have to fill out both Form I-130 and Form I-485 or Form DS-260.
+You’ll have to fill out both Form I-130 and Green card form i-485 or Form DS-260.

 Once you’ve filed, it’ll take a little bit of time for your spouse to receive their green card.
 If you’re living in the US, it can take 29 to 38 months to receive.
 If you’re living abroad, then it can take 23 to 32 months.